 It is not known whether other royals are there, but a palace spokesman said it was usual for members of the royal family to be in residence at Balmoral during the summer period.

 The duke has been seen at public engagements in Cowes over the last few days.

 Michael Dunkason, from Ryde on the Isle of Wight, saw him come ashore from the Galatea to Cowes at about 09:00 BST on Wednesday morning.
 He said Philip was "steadily walking up the steps and walked briskly along the jetty".

-He told the BBC: "The duke seemed in very good spirits and gave a final wave before entering the car."'New man'
+He told the BBC: "The duke seemed in very good spirits and gave a final wave before entering the car."

 It is the third time Prince Philip has been in hospital in the last nine months: he also spent four days in hospital over Christmas, following an operation to clear a blocked heart artery.

 In March, Prince Harry said the operation - which was successful - had given his grandfather a "new spurt of life".

 Later, in June, after braving the elements during the Jubilee boat pageant to mark the Queen's 60-year reign, Prince Philip was forced to miss several days of festivities after being admitted to hospital for five nights with the bladder infection.

 Since then he has been in apparently good health, joining the Queen at the Opening Ceremony of the London Olympics on 27 July, and touring the Olympic Park.

 Prince Philip had travelled to Balmoral after viewing a number of Olympic events, including his granddaughter Zara Phillips's equestrian competition on 29 July.